TAMUGeorgeGroup/COMET/README.md

 # COMET
 COMET is a computational framework for inferring EMT trajectories from timecourse single-cell RNA sequencing data.
 Here, we are providing COMET as an R package that can be installed and run for scoring scRNA sequencing data.
+COMET is now publicly available as an R package and is published in Cell iScience <a href="https://www.sciencedirect.com/science/article/pii/S2589004223010416">Najafi, A., Jolly, M. K., & George, J. T. (2023).
+Population Dynamics of EMT Elucidates the Timing and Distribution of Phenotypic Intra-tumoral Heterogeneity. iScience.</a>

 <br>
 <img src="https://github.com/TAMUGeorgeGroup/COMET/assets/62211977/16e1d9a1-bbe7-4138-a9d5-4ba2aab8a35d" alt="model-diagram" width="400" height="550">